DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 ## Confirm your interview date

 The teacher training provider will email you with an interview date.
-If you can't make it then you may be able to ask for an alternative, but some providers may only offer interviews on specific days.
+If you can't make it then you may be able to ask for an alternative.

 Once the date is agreed you should recieve a confirmation email from the provider.
 Check this carefully to make sure you know exactly what to expect.
 For example, most providers ask for some type of presentation.
 Others may require maths or English tests to be completed in advance.

 ## Prepare what you need to know

-It's a good idea to check the course provider's website to know what to expect.
+It's a good idea to check the course provider's website to understand more about them and what appeals to you.
 You can refer to this information at your interview.

 Consider some possible safeguarding scenarios and how you might address them.
 Make sure you've read the [statutory guidance for schools and colleges on safeguarding children](https://www.gov.uk/government/publications/keeping-children-safe-in-education--2).

-Also, take some time to find out about [the teachers’ standards](https://www.gov.uk/government/publications/teachers-standards) and [the national curriculum](https://www.gov.uk/government/collections/national-curriculum).
+Also, take some time to find out about the [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards) and the [national curriculum](https://www.gov.uk/government/collections/national-curriculum).

 ## Get ready for common questions